cosmos/sdk-tutorials/academy/2-main-concepts/multistore-keepers.md

 * [Modules](./modules.md)
 * [Protobuf](./protobuf.md)

-You can find a code example for your checkers blockchain at the end of the section to explore dealing with storage elements, message handling, and gas costs.
+You can find a code example for your checkers blockchain at the end of the section that explores dealing with storage elements, message handling, and gas costs.

 </HighlightBox>